unenglishable/git-lightning/tips.md

 `gl --all`

-See [interactive rebase](#Interactive Rebase) for more help on viewing commit history in the command line.
+See interactive rebase section for more help on viewing commit history in the command line.

 ##Commit messages